-Sarah is a student and has a nanny for her son Nico three days a week.
+Sarah is a student whose son Nico is looked after by nanny three days a week.
 Sarah's nanny is going on holiday for two weeks.
 Sarah cannot use CCG to pay the nanny for the two weeks the nanny is on holiday.